volkmarnissen/server/alpine/package/modbus2mqtt/README.md

 - Multi-line secrets: GitHub Actions supports multi-line secret values.
 Make sure PEM headers (`-----BEGIN RSA PRIVATE KEY-----`) and footers are included.
 - If `abuild` reports signature errors or warnings about missing checks, this is expected in CI — the produced package is installed with `--allow-untrusted`.
 The workflow validates functionality, not PKI signatures.
-- If npm build / tsc errors occur, run `npm run build` locally and verify Node version (the workflow uses Node 18).
+- If npm build / tsc errors occur, run `npm run build` locally and verify Node version or set `ALPINE_VERSION` explicitly.

 Contact